pellcorp/creality/k1/readme.md

 The moonraker-env originally came from: https://github.com/Guilouz/Creality-Helper-Script/raw/main/files/moonraker/moonraker.tar.gz

-Use the `recreate-moonraker-env.sh` script to extract the moonraker/moonraker-env directory from: https://github.com/Guilouz/Creality-Helper-Script/raw/main/files/moonraker/moonraker.tar.gz
+Use the `scripts/recreate-moonraker-env.sh` script to extract the moonraker/moonraker-env directory from: https://github.com/Guilouz/Creality-Helper-Script/raw/main/files/moonraker/moonraker.tar.gz

 I have updated the env to install the asyncio and updated apprise packages locally to avoid doing that at installation time.